dnolan1993/rock-paper-scissors-game/README.md

   Game Result Display
    <ul>
     <li>
-     The Game Result section diplays 'Opponent Played:' followed by the random choice of the opponent, so the user can see what choice the opponent has made.
+     The Game Result section displays' Opponent Played:' followed by the random choice of the opponent, so the user can see what choice the opponent has made.
     </li>
     <li>
      Below the 'Opponent Played:' section of the result, an outcome of 'You Win!' or 'You Lose!' is displayed depending on the choices of the players.